sedostheatre/sedos.co.uk/input/shows/2021-sedos-festival-1.md

   - time: 2021-09-22 19:30
   - time: 2021-09-23 19:30
   - time: 2021-09-25 19:30
-venue: bridewell
+venue: Bridewell Theatre
 additional-ticket-info: >-
   Tickets to laugh-a-long with Simprov and The Banana Hut Gang are £8 full price and £6 for Sedos members and concessions.

   The performance of DNA, plus the Social Event, are free to attend, but please reserve your place via our box office so we know how many people to expect.